OctopusDeploy/blog/blog/2017-11/octopus-release-4-0.md

 ---

-We’re very happy to ship Octopus Deploy 4.0 and the entire team is thrilled to share it with the world!
-In this release, the biggest change is that we [improved the overall UI and user experience](/blog/2017-10/octopus-v4-uxui.md).
-Octopus now has a modern look and feel and we redesigned some key areas of the app.
-From a technical perspective, this involved a complete re-write of our frontend migrating from [Angular 1.4 to React and Redux](/blog/2017-11/octopus-v4-angular-to-react/index.md).
+We’re very happy to ship Octopus Deploy 4.0, and the entire team is thrilled to share it with the world!
+In this release, the biggest change is the [improved UI and user experience](/blog/2017-10/octopus-v4-uxui.md).
+Octopus now has a modern look and feel, and we redesigned some key areas of the app.
+From a technical perspective, this involved a complete re-write of our frontend, migrating from [Angular 1.4 to React and Redux](/blog/2017-11/octopus-v4-angular-to-react/index.md).

-We [kicked off this process for technical reasons](/blog/2017-10/octopus-v4-history.md) but there were two themes that emerged as we progressed.
-The first was to make Octopus easier to use and more consistent and the second was designing for scale.
+We [kicked off this process for technical reasons](/blog/2017-10/octopus-v4-history.md), but two themes emerged as we progressed.
+The first was to make Octopus easier to use and more consistent, and the second was designing for scale.

 ## In this post